-- An irrevocable electing small business trust; - Any estate or trust earned, received or realized more than \$33 of Pennsylvania-taxable income; or records loss in any class of income. - The fiduciary of a resident estate or taxable trust received taxable income/loss during its taxable year; - The fiduciary of a grantor trust including a Grantor Retained Annuity Trust (GRAT) or Grantor Retained Unitrust (GRUT) received taxable income during its taxable year regardless of whether it is required to file a federal income tax return or not, unless the grantor trust is a settlor-revocable trust; - The fiduciary of a charitable trust including a Charitable Remainder Annuity Trust (CRAT) and Charitable Remainder Unitrust (CRUT) received taxable income during its taxable year, regardless of whether it is required to file a federal income tax return or not, when any private individual benefits from the earnings of the trust: - The fiduciary of a nonresident estate or taxable trust received Pennsylvania-source income/loss during its taxable year; - The fiduciary of a nonresident taxable trust including grantor trusts, GRATS, GRUTS, CRATS and CRUTS received Pennsylvaniasource income/loss; or - The fiduciary of a revocable trust that becomes an irrevocable trust (settlor of a revocable trust dies or the terms of trust are altered to make the trust irrevocable) received taxable income.
+- The fiduciary is for a trust of an irrevocable electing small business trust; - An estate or trust earned, received or realized more than \$33 of Pennsylvania-taxable income; or records a loss in any class of income. - The fiduciary of a resident estate or taxable trust received taxable income/loss during its taxable year; - The fiduciary of a nonresident estate or trust received taxable income and the estate or trust has a Pennsylvania resident beneficiary;

+- The fiduciary of a grantor trust including a Grantor Retained Annuity Trust (GRAT) or Grantor Retained Unitrust (GRUT) received taxable income during its taxable year regardless of whether it is required to file a federal income tax return or not, unless the grantor trust is a settlor-revocable trust; - The fiduciary of a charitable trust including a Charitable Remainder Annuity Trust (CRAT) and Charitable Remainder Unitrust (CRUT) received taxable income during its taxable year, regardless of whether it is required to file a federal income tax return or not, when any private individual benefits from the earnings of the trust; - The fiduciary of a nonresident estate or taxable trust received Pennsylvania-source income/loss during its taxable year; - The fiduciary of a nonresident taxable trust including grantor trusts, GRATS, GRUTS, CRATS and CRUTS received Pennsylvaniasource income/loss; or - The fiduciary of a revocable trust that becomes an irrevocable trust (settlor of a revocable trust dies or the terms of trust are altered to make the trust irrevocable) received taxable income.